 Students must complete all general education requirements, the courses and credits listed below, and additional free elective to total a minimum of 122 semester hours, including foreign language and exercise science.

-Mathematics Courses (36-37 SH)
+Mathematics Courses (35 SH)

 MAT 171 or 181, 182, 281 Calculus I, II & III

+MAT 150, 151 Mathematics Seminar I and II

 MAT 165 Introductory Discrete Mathematics

+MAT 207 Proofs

 MAT 272 Introduction to Linear Algebra

+MAT 375 Algebraic Structures

-MAT 282 Ordinary Differential Equations
+MAT 282 Ordinary Differential Equations or MAT 222 Introductory Statistics

-MAT/CS 359 Introduction to the Theory of Computation
+MAT 332 Intro to Applied Mathematics or MAT 359 Introduction to the Theory of Computation

-One full-year sequence chosen from: MAT 431-432 or MAT410-411.
-Two mathematics electives chosen from departmentlist.
-See program sheet.
+MAT 450, 451 Senior Seminar I and II

 Computer Science Courses (19 SH)

 CS 170, 171 Computer Science I and II

+CS 205 Data Modeling and Database Concepts

 CS 315 Design and Analysis of Algorithms

 CS 350 Object Oriented Software Engineering

-One CS elective from department list.
-See major program sheet.
+Choose one CS elective from the following list:

+CS 305 Database Applications Engineering

+CS 350 Object Oriented Software Engineering

+CS 360 Design and Analysis of Algorithms

-In addition, students must complete a one-year sequence in natural science from the following: PHY 110-111, or PHY 120-121, or CHE 110-111, or BIO 103-104.
+In addition, students must complete a one-year sequence in natural science from the following: PHY 110-111, or PHY 120-121, or CHE 110-111, or PHO 103, 104

 LEARNING OUTCOMES

 At the completion of their B.A. in Mathematics:

 - 1. Students will communicate mathematics in written form, using appropriate mathematical writing conventions.

 - 2. Students will read, explain and create mathematical exposition.

 - 3. Students will analyze, model and solve problems.

 - 4. Students will be required to demonstrate proficiency in a variety of technological tools (computer algebra systems, visualization software, statistical packages and some computer programming language).

 For those completing a BS in Secondary Education, students will demonstrate competence in the 16 standards for preparation of mathematics teachers as set by the National Council of Teachers of Mathematics.
 These standards are:

 - 1. Knowledge of Mathematical Problem Solving

 - 2. Knowledge of Reasoning and Proof

 - 3. Knowledge of Mathematical Communication

 - 4. Knowledge of Mathematical Connections

 - 5. Knowledge of Mathematical Representation

 - 6. Knowledge of Technology

 - 7. Dispositions

 - 8. Knowledge of Mathematics Pedagogy

 - 9. Knowledge of Number and Operation

 - 10. Knowledge of Different Perspectives on Algebra

 - 11. Knowledge of Geometries

 - 12. Knowledge of Calculus

 - 13. Knowledge of Discrete Mathematics

 - 14. Knowledge of Data Analysis, Statistics, and Probability

 - 15. Knowledge of Measurement

 - 16. Field-Based Experiences

 More information about specific indicators can be found on the Math department website at www.wcsu.edu/math.

 Bachelor of Science in Elementary and Secondary Education - Mathematics (B.S.)

 Requirements: